-VDD min. = minimum operating VDD spec for the part.
+VDDMIN = minimum operating VDD spec for the part.

-VDDmax = maximum operating VDD spec for the part.
+VDDMAX = maximum operating VDD spec for the part.

-Programmers must verify the PIC12C5XX, PIC12C5XXA and PIC12CE5XX at its specified VDDmax and VDDmin levels.
-Since Microchip may introduce future versions of the PIC12C5XX, PIC12C5XXA and PIC12CE5XX with a broader VDD range, it is best that these levels are user selectable (defaults are ok).
+Programmers must verify the PIC12C5XX at its specified VDDMAX and VDDMIN levels.
+Since Microchip may introduce future versions of the PIC12C5XX with a broader VDD range, it is best that these levels are user selectable (defaults are ok).

-Note: Any programmer not meeting these requirements may only be classified as "prototype" or "development" programmer but not a "production" quality programmer.
+Note: Any programmer not meeting these requirements may only be classified as a "prototype" or "development" programmer, but not a "production" quality programmer.